cashapp/licensee/README.md

  1. `artifacts.json`

-    A JSON file with license information on every artifact in the depenency graph.
+    A JSON file with license information on every artifact in the dependency graph.

  2. `validation.txt`